KAIST-IS521/2017ctf-writeups/team-2/README.md

     vulnerabilities.
     * Also, ``Minjoon Park'' wrote attack script with python.

+- Nohyun Kwak <nhkwak@kaist.ac.kr>
+    * The main role of ``Nohyun Kwak'' was to do Code analysis for TeamOne & TeamTwo, Writing snort rule

 - Name <youremail@addr.xyz>
     * The main role of ``Name'' was to do something ...
 - ...